TRAVEL BOOKING PROCESS

 Hire Car:

-In SF’s name for the duration of the trip
+In SENIOR FACILITATOR’S NAME for the duration of the trip.

 AIRPARK:

-For Name of facilitators for the duration of the trip
+For NAME OF FACILITATORS at LOCAL AIRPORT CODE for the duration of the trip.

 Please draft this up and send it through for approval when you can.